 If valid reasons exist, a second passport can be issued to individuals already holding a valid passport.
 A signed written statement outlining the reason(s) for a second passport is required.
 This statement may be supplied by an employer, for example.
 Other reliable proof may also be required.

 The application process and fee for a second valid passport are the same as for a regular passport.
-A second valid passport is valid for a maximum of five years.

 The passport application for a Finnish citizen born abroad must be accompanied by the official birth certificate.
 This certificate must contain the name(s) of the parent(s) and have been issued by the country in which the child was born.
 The birth certificate must also bear an Apostille-stamp.
 The Department of Foreign Affairs and Trade can authenticate Apostille documents executed in Ireland for use in other countries, more information here.